Profile

 Profile/About Me

-We are interested in various topics in the fields of Evolutionary Biology, Molecular Phylogenetics & Phylogeography, and Fisheries Biology.
-We use marine invertebrates, including economically valuable species, as model systems.
-Our research is both hypothesis and curiosity driven and we use a combination of molecular phylogenies, natural history observations, basic modeling approaches, and manipulative experiments to accomplish our research goals.
-Our current research programs have two main focuses (1) non-applied research on the behavioral ecology and evolutionary biology of marine invertebrates in order to understand diversification processes (2) applied research aimed at generating information relevant for proposing measures for the sustainable use of exploited marine invertebrates.
-The model systems we are using include various groups of marine decapods crustaceans, including crabs, shrimps, and most recently, spiny lobsters.
+We are interested in various topics in the fields of Evolutionary Biology, Molecular Phylogenetics, Genomics, and Fisheries Biology.
+We use marine and terrestrial vertebrates and invertebrates, including economically valuable species, as model systems.
+Our research is both hypothesis and curiosity driven and we use a combination of genomic tools, molecular phylogenies, natural history observations, basic modeling approaches, and manipulative experiments to accomplish our research goals.
+Our current research programs have two main focuses (1) non-applied research on the behavioral ecology and evolutionary biology of marine invertebrates in order to understand diversification processes (2) applied research aimed at generating information relevant for proposing measures for the conservation and sustainable use of exploited marine vertebrates and invertebrates.
+The model systems we are using include bats, sharks, and crustaceans, among others.

 Research Interests